AlttiRi/keep-lister/README.md

 ### List everything

-To list all items of opened folder use [`//`](https://alttiri.github.io/directory-snapshot-explorer/?filepath=/json-flat-scans/windows-admin.json.gz&search=//) search.
+To list recursively all items of an opened folder use [`//`](https://alttiri.github.io/directory-snapshot-explorer/?filepath=/json-flat-scans/windows-admin.json.gz&search=//) search.

 ---